PaulaRubioGarcia/Unit_test/README.md

 ## Overview
-This project contains a Python function to find the largest number in a list using recursion, as well as a set of unit tests to verify its correctness.
+This project contains a Python function to find the 'largest number' in a list using recursion, as well as a set of 'unit tests' to verify its correctness.

 **Function:**   largest_number

+### First code "main.py"

 ***Description***